kubeedge/website/docs/advanced/hold_and_release.md

 #### `curl` command

-If you want to unhold the upgrade on specific pod:
+If you want to unhold the upgrade on a specific pod:

 ```bash
 curl -X POST \